The Williston Dining Hall, despite their pesto paninis, garlic knots, and chicken nuggets, should consider a minor menu revamp.

 The Williston Dining Hall, like any restaurant, has its top picks and popular items.
-Additionally, the Dining Hall tries to accommodate all consumers at Williston by offering a wide variety of food stations, by hosting yearly events like Asian Night Market to encourage food diversity, by providing non-peanut nut butters to respect common allergies, and more.
+The Dining Hall also tries to accommodate all consumers at Williston by offering a wide variety of food stations, by hosting yearly events like Asian Night Market to encourage food diversity, by providing non-peanut nut butters to respect common allergies, and more.
 Still, these efforts can be built upon by adding new food options and meals to the Dining Hall agenda, or simply serving the favorites more frequently, both of which would boost the Williston dining experience.

 The Dining Hall has significantly changed since its establishment with the school in 1841.
 From dark wood to a white modern look, the Dining Hall has not only changed in physical appearance, but the cuisine has significantly evolved; from the Williston Northampton School for Girls, when potatoes and asparagus were the main course, to now, with Sage’s delicious, top-notch pesto paninis, Williston dining has certainly advanced, and there’s no reason for that to stop.

 One of the most popular Dining Hall food stations is the salad bar.
-Margaret Edward’s favorite meal is at the Dining Hall is a build-her-own salad, due to the new toppings that have been added into the salad bar.
+Margaret Edwards’ favorite meal is at the Dining Hall is a build-her-own salad, due to the new toppings that have been added into the salad bar.

-“I like the Mexican salad toppings like the beans, the pico de gallo, the corn, and the guacamole,” said Margaret, a senior from Whatley, Mass.
-She enjoys making her own Mexican style salad and says “it’s really good.”
 If she could add anything to the Dining Hall it would be “a snack station,” she said.
 She reasoned that a snack station would provide easier on the go eating for students who find themselves in a rush but still want to feel satiated.

 Alyssa Matricciani, a senior boarder from Greenville, S.C., is fond of “the tortellini bar because there is a variety of toppings and options so it really caters to whatever [she’s] feeling that day for dinner.”
-A meal that reminds her of home is an Italian pasta dish called Carbonara that she makes with her brother.
+A meal that reminds her of home is an Italian pasta dish called carbonara that she makes with her brother.

-“It’s such a good comfort food because its yummy and filling and I think the Dining Hall could definitely make it,” she said.
+“It’s such a good comfort food because it’s yummy and filling and I think the Dining Hall could definitely make it,” she said.
 Carbonara, an Italian pasta dish, made with pancetta or bacon, egg, parmesan, black pepper, and spaghetti, is simple but delicious, and considering the pasta station is a go-to for many Williston students, why not add a creamy bacon pasta dish that the community is bound to love?

 Contrasting the senior perspective, Lila Parsons, a freshman at Williston and former middle schooler, shares the pesto panini opinion of a majority of her fellow students.

-“You’ll never not want them, they are filling but also flavorful,” she said.
+“You’ll never not want them; they are filling but also flavorful,” she said.
 Lila, however, also wants to see a wider selection of healthier options in the Dining Hall and thought that “more veggies at the hot bar” would be beneficial for all students.

 “The gluten free section of the dining hall was completely changed this year, leaving little to no options for gluten free people.
 There is no longer any gluten free pizza, pasta, or any variation similar to the regular food they are serving, making it very difficult to eat or have a variety with what your eating,” Maya said.